DataDog/sketches-py/README.md

 The quantiles of `values` concatenated with `other_values` are still accurate to within the relative error.

 ## References
-[1] Michael B. Greenwald and Sanjeev Khanna.
-Space-efficient online computation of quantile summaries.
-In Proc.
-2001 ACM SIGMOD International Conference on Management of Data, SIGMOD ’01, pages 58–66.
-ACM, 2001.

-[2] Charles Masson and Jee E Rim and Homin K. Lee.
+[1] Charles Masson and Jee E Rim and Homin K. Lee.
 DDSketch: A fast and fully-mergeable quantile sketch with relative-error guarantees.
 PVLDB, 12(12): 2195-2205, 2019.